 As a result of the acquisition of Cannacure, the Company had an option to purchase the 122,000 square foot facility it operates out of, located at 333 Jarvis Street in Fort Erie, Ontario for \$2,200,000 plus applicable sales and land transfer taxes.
-On May 7, 2019, the Company exercised this option to purchase and the transaction is set to close on or before June 30, 2019.
+On May 7, 2019, the Company exercised this option and closed the purchase of the CannaCure facility on June 28, 2019.